ZMYaro/bcu-labs-website/crashes/index.md

 ## How We Created the Massachusetts Crash Map

-[BCU Labs](https://labs.bostoncyclistsunion.org) collaborated with a team of undergraduate data science students from [Boston University Spark!](https://www.bu.edu/spark/) to make crash reports more meaningful for public use.
+[BCU Labs](https://labs.bostoncyclistsunion.org) collaborated with [Picturedigits](https://picturedigits.com) and a team of undergraduate data science students from [Boston University Spark!](https://www.bu.edu/spark/) to make crash reports more meaningful for public use.
 First, the BU Spark! team wrote Python code to download and pre-process public crash data to be displayed in the map.
 For example, MassDOT collects crash reports filed by state and local police officers across the state, who use forms with more than 20 different labels for various types of vulnerable roadway users.
 We grouped these labels into three broad categories, based on their general speed:

 - slow-speed vulnerable users, such as pedestrians and people in wheelchairs
 - medium-speed vulnerable users, such as bicyclists, skaters, and non-motorized scooters